 First, Alford has waived appellate review of his sentence.
 In his plea agreement, Alford agreed to recommend the sentence the district court ultimately imposed.
 Moreover, Alford's constitutional challenge to his sentence is more appropriately construed as an as-applied challenge, not a facial constitutional challenge.
-The record is insufficient to support that Alford raised his as-applied challenge to the district court or asserted any other objections to his sentence.
+And the record does not support that Alford sufficiently raised his as-applied challenge to the district court or asserted any other objections to his sentence.